chocolatey-archive/puppet-chocolatey/README.md

 The above method of single quotes in an array is the only method you should use in passing `uninstall_options` with the Chocolatey provider.
-There are other ways to do it, but they are passed through to Chocolatey in ways that may not be sufficient.
+There are other ways to do it, but they are passed to Chocolatey in ways that may not be sufficient.

-This is the **only** place in Puppet where backslash separators should be used.
+**NOTE:** This is the **only** place in Puppet where backslash separators should be used.
-Note that backslashes in double-quoted strings *must* be double-escaped and backslashes in single-quoted strings *may* be double-escaped.
+Backslashes in double-quoted strings *must* be double-escaped and backslashes in single-quoted strings *may* be double-escaped.

 ### ChocolateySource

 Allows managing default sources for Chocolatey.
 A source can be a folder, a CIFS share, a NuGet Http OData feed, or a full Package Gallery.
 Learn more about sources at [How To Host Feed](https://chocolatey.org/docs/how-to-host-feed).
 Requires